mohammedzamakhan/toddmotto.github.io/_posts/2016-04-19-angular-2-authentication.md

 ### Wrapping up

-Hopefully you've had some decent insight into Angular 2 authentication with JSON Web Tokens, Auth0 and Node!
+Hopefully you've had some decent insight into Angular 2 authentication with JSON Web Tokens, Auth0 and Node.
 It's been a pretty simple journey using Auth0 for all of this and it was awesome implementing it inside Angular 2!